mertcloud/CDE_vHoL/README.md

 ### Create a Python Resource for the Data Quality Job

 Notice how the job "validate.py" imports the grea_expectations library to utilize modules for data quality checks.
-For your PySpark jobs to be able to make use of this dependency, you will create a new resource of type "Python Resource" in this section.
+For your PySpark Jobs to be able to make use of this dependency, you will create a new resource of type "Python Resource" in this section.
 This will build a Python Virtual Environment under the hood that any of your CDE Spark Jobs can utilize from there on.

-1. Navigate back to the CDE Home Page and click on "Create New" in the "Resources" -> "Python" section.
+1. Navigate back to the CDE home page and click on "Create New" in the "Resources" -> "Python" section.

 <img src="img/readme/cde_res_3.png" alt="image" width="800"/><